news from gcp

 Sounds of gcp - Refugee festival scotland 2021

-We are proud to be part of Refugee Festival Scotland 2021.
-To celebrate the festival, our community members will hit the airwaves with a two-hour show of music and chat, broadcast on Clyde Built Radio and Sunny Govan.
+We were proud to be part of Refugee Festival Scotland 2021.
+To mark the festival, our community members hit the airwaves with a two-hour show of music and chat, broadcast on Clyde Built Radio and Sunny Govan.
+The show was created, recorded and produced by people seeking sanctuary in Glasgow.
+Sounds of GCP offered refugees and people seeking asylum a platform to share their stories, opinions and favourite music, and the opportunity to develop valuable radio production skills.

 SOVEREIGN BORDERS BILL MARCH 2021 - RESPONSE